inquisitivefrog/nodejs/apps/mobile-app-server/PROGRESS.md

 All core features and testing have been completed:
 - ✅ Backend API server with Express.js
 - ✅ MongoDB 3-node replica set for high availability
-- ✅ JWT authentication with Passport.js
+- ✅ JWT authentication with Passport.js (access + refresh tokens)
 - ✅ User registration and login
 - ✅ Protected routes and admin middleware
 - ✅ React admin dashboard